Requesting Information from East Lothian Council

 Under the Data Protection Act 2018, every individual is entitled to access his or her own personal data.

-If you need help making any type of information request, please contact us and we will do our best to advise you.
+If you need help making any type of information request, please contact us via the details on this page and we will do our best to advise you.

 When writing, please provide as much detail as possible about the information you are looking for.
 It may be necessary for us to contact you again if the information you provide is not detailed enough.
 Proof of identity may also be required before any information is released.

 We are required to comply within 1 month of receiving your request although East Lothian Council will aim to respond as soon as possible.

 Due to the often high volumes of data and the costs of printing, copying and posting, data will be released electronically by email wherever possible.
 We take responsibilities under data protection very seriously and data released in this way will be encrypted.